gguillotte/puppetlabs-docker_ucp/README.md

 #### Version 2 and newer

-In UCP version 2 Docker has changed the underlying cluster scheduler from Swarm legacy to Swarm mode, because of that change the join flags have also changed.
+In UCP version 2, Docker changed the underlying cluster scheduler from Swarm legacy to Swarm mode, which also changed the join flags.

-To join to a v2 manager (formally a controller in v1) please use the following:
+To join a node to a v2 manager (known as a controller in UCP v1):

 ```puppet
 class { 'docker_ucp':